 (a) can only relate to general policies to be followed by the Authority in matters of administration, including financial administration; and

-(b) cannot constrain the Authority with respect to the performance of any function referred to in section 36(1) of the Gas Pipelines Access (Western Australia) Act 1998 or section 20(1) of the Railways (Access) Act 1998.
+(b) cannot constrain the Authority with respect to the performance of any function given by or under the National Gas Access (WA) Act 2009 or referred to in section 20(1) of the Railways (Access) Act 1998.

 (4) Nothing in this section affects the operation of section 8(2) of the Public Sector Management Act 1994.